Kajiih/MusicBrainz2Notion/.github/ISSUE_TEMPLATE.md

 ### Logs

 You can find logs in the project folder in `logs/app.log`.
 Upload the logs of the run where the error occurred.

+>❗ Be careful not to upload your private api keys!

 ```bash
 2025-01-01 01:01:01 | INFO | 🎉 Starting database synchronization! 🎉  # the run starts with this line